 An assistant is not remunerated but is entitled to reimbursement of expenses incurred in the exercise of their duties.

-To institute protective supervision, it is mandatory to convene a meeting of parents, allies and friends to decide on it, and to establish a tutorship council.
+To institute a tutorship or a temporary representation, it is mandatory to convene a meeting of parents, allies and friends to decide on it, and to establish a tutorship council.

 In order to homologate a protection mandate, a relative may request a meeting of relatives, allies and friends, but it is not mandatory.
 There is also no need to set up a tutorship council.